scikit-image/scikit-image/INSTALL.rst

 3. Linux operating system installation
 --------------------------------------
-We do not recommend using the opearting system's version of python for a few
+We do not recommend using the opearting system's environment of python for a few
 reasons:

-  1. It is easy to type ``sudo pip`` and cause major problems in the operating system.
+  1. It is easy to type ``sudo pip [...]`` and cause major problems in the operating system.
   2. It is hard to control exactly what version of packages you may have installed.
   3. Not all packages are available from the system's package manager.